gulmert89/studyRoom_docker/README.md

-### Lesson 49: Unnecessary Rebuilds
-* If you change the `index.js` file, you have to build the image once again.
-* ...and install all the dependencies.
-This is tiresome!
-### Lesson 50: Minimizing Cache Busting and Rebuilds
-* We split the `COPY` command so that unless the dependencies are changed, the rebuild process will use their cached versions and only copy the updated `index.js` to the image.
-The rebuild process will be much faster.
-## Section 5: Docker Compose with Multiple Local Containers (`visits`)
-### Lesson 51: App Overview
-* Let's say we have a simple website with a Node app + Redis server, where Redis server counts the number of visits to the page.
-We can gather these two in a single container, but when we need to scale things up, creating multiple containers with these two might cause us trouble since those scaled Redis servers counts the visits separately.
-Thus, it's better to scale Node apps up and then connect these multiple containers to our Redis container.
 ### Lesson 52: App Overview
 * The dependency, `redis` is a JS client library for connecting to the Redis server to pull/update information.
 ### Lesson 54: Introducing Docker Compose